-13. We recommend considering adding a median break and crosswalk at the mail area.
-We also recommend a median break or alternate solution that allows vehicles leaving the five single family homes near Summer Street and travelling deeper into the development to do so without having to turn around at Summer Street.
+- Nov.
+16, 2020 Update The Applicant has addressed conceptually but some adjustment will likely be required to address fire truck access which can be deferred and resolved in a Final Plan submission Resolved - 14.
+We recommend considering adding a median break and crosswalk at the mail area.
+We also recommend a median break or alternate solution that allows vehicles leaving the five single family homes near Summer Street and travelling deeper into the development to do so without having to turn around at Summer Street. - Nov.

-Nov.
 16, 2020 Update - The applicant has not addressed this comment in its latest plans however this issue is part of the larger discussion related to a secondary means of access.
-We still maintain that traffic leaving the five single family homes should be able to turn left to head back into the development without having to turn around at Summer Street.
+We still maintain that traffic leaving the five single family homes should be able to turn left to head back into the development without having to turn around at Summer Street. - 15.
+We recommend the applicant consider a slightly thicker roadway pavement section including at least 4.5 inches of bituminous concrete given the scale of development, density and anticipated traffic volumes. - Nov.
+16, 2020 Update - The applicant is responsible for roadway maintenance and the proposed pavement thickness is reasonable.
+Resolved - 16.
+The plans show several stormwater basins immediately adjacent to proposed homes, in some cases mere feet from doors and walkways.

-The boulevard has been removed so there will be no impediment to turning left, back into the development.

-We recommend the applicant consider a slightly thicker roadway pavement section including at least 4.5 inches of bituminous concrete given the scale of development, density and anticipated traffic volumes.

-Nov.
-16, 2020 Update - The applicant is responsible for roadway maintenance and the proposed pavement thickness is reasonable. - Resolved

-- 15. The plans show several stormwater basins immediately adjacent to proposed homes, in some cases mere feet from doors and walkways.
 In our opinion the plans show an extremely aggressive layout that provides almost no flexibility and does not incorporate adequate means to access and maintain the systems as required.
 We recommend the applicant consider maintaining at least a 50-foot offset between the high-water line of a stormwater basins and forebays and an occupied structure.
 At a minimum, the design should show space required to meet requirements of the stormwater standards including maintenance access and separation from wetlands and surface waters.
-Applicant has addressed Resolved - Severalponds appear to have inaccurate labels.
+Applicant has addressed Resolved - 17.
+Several ponds appear to have inaccurate labels.
 Please review and correct on future submittals and make sure labeling is consistent with that used in stormwater report and supporting analysis.
-Applicant has addressed - Resolved - 17.
-We request the applicant provide a Construction Phasing Plan showing the anticipated sequence of construction and identifying proposed locations and sizes of construction staging and stockpile areas.
+Applicant has addressed - Resolved - 18.
+We request the applicant provide a Construction Phasing Plan showing the anticipated sequence of construction and identifying proposed locations and sizes of construction staging and stockpile areas. - Nov.

-Nov.
 16, 2020 Update - The Applicant has provided no information on how the Project will be constructed or phased.
 We continue to recommend the Applicant provide a detailed construction management plan showing construction phasing, proposed trucking routes/hours, contractor parking, laydown areas and construction trailer locations.
 The plan should also include proposed work hours and emergency contact information.